code-423n4/2023-07-basin-findings/data/radev_sw-Q.md

 ### Recommendation
 There are two ways:
-- Add initialize() in Aquifer.sol constructor
+- Add init() in Aquifer.sol constructor
-- Add initialize() in Well.sol constructor (and make the initialize() function public instead of external)
+- Add init() in Well.sol constructor (and make the initialize() function public instead of external)

 # [QA-02] Array Length Mismatch in `_addLiquidity` function